learn-co-curriculum/python-intro-to-strings/README.md

-So as you can see, by following the format of data-dot-method name-parentheses we can begin to operate on our data.
+As you can see, by following the format of data-dot-method name-parentheses we can begin to operate on our data.

 ###  Discovering new methods